-Important considerations to take into account when deciding to submit an Expression of Interest include accommodation, health and travel insurance, flights and visa if applicable.
+Important considerations to take into account when deciding to submit your BU Study Exchange Application Online Form include accommodation, health and travel insurance, flights and visa if applicable.

 While all our partner institutions either provide university accommodation to exchange students or assist students in securing housing, it is your responsibility to ensure all the necessary steps are followed.
 Find out what accommodation support our partner universities offer by clicking on the "Information for exchange" links of your faculty's exchange partners PDF.